-- 3.3.13 Defined development boundaries have been carried forward from the previously adopted local plans, defining the areas within which development will generally be accepted.
-The only changes from the previous adopted plans are where defined development boundaries have been extended to accommodate strategic allocations. - 3.3.14 Although a lot of demand for new housing exists in the rural areas, allocations or extensions to defined development boundaries have not been made in these locations.
-Although there are suitable sites, there are problems associated with providing development in
+- 3.3.28 Defined development boundaries have been carried forward from the previously adopted local plans, defining the areas within which development will generally be accepted.
+The only changes from the previous adopted plans are where defined development boundaries have been extended to accommodate strategic allocations.
+Information relating to defined development boundaries may be found in other published documents on the website www.dorsetforyou.com - 3.3.29 Although a lot of demand for new housing exists in the rural areas, allocations or extensions to defined development boundaries have